ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 The foremost abstraction in Ash is **Actions** - the things you can do in your domain like `:create_user`, `:publish_post`, `:approve_order`, or `:calculate_shipping`.
 These actions are organized into **Resources** that group related behaviors around domain concepts like `User`, `Post`, `Order`, or `Invoice`.
 Using resources, you can easily model actions, alongside the state that they operate on, or just actions in isolation.

-These actions are **introspectable** (your code can examine them at runtime) and **fully typed**.
+These actions are **introspectable** and **fully typed**.
 This means the rest of your application (and **extensions** - add-on packages that enhance Ash) can automatically understand and build functionality around them.
 When you define a `create` action that accepts a `:title` string and `:content` text, extensions like AshGraphql can automatically generate GraphQL mutations, AshJsonApi can create REST endpoints, and AshPostgres can handle database persistence - all without additional configuration.

 This **declarative approach** means your resources become the single source of truth for your entire application.
 Database schemas, API endpoints, authorization rules, state machines, background jobs, and more all stem directly from your resource definitions.